richardrance0/Threat_Hunting/README.md

 ---

-### 4. Searched the DeviceFileEvents table for evidence of any file creation.
+### 4. Searched the `DeviceFileEvents` table for evidence of any file creation.

-On the evening of 2025-05-30T02:32:00Z, the user "theeRick" remotely accessed the device "winrichstiginte" via Guacamole RDP from IP 10.0.8.4, and used Notepad to create a file named "tor-shopping-list.txt" on their desktop.
+On the evening of 2025-05-30T02:32:00Z, the user "theeRick" remotely accessed the device "winrichstiginte" via Guacamole RDP from IP `10.0.8.4`, and used Notepad to create a file named `tor-shopping-list.txt` on their desktop.

-The file, only 83 bytes in size, was saved under the path C:\Users\theeRick\Desktop\.
+The file, only 83 bytes in size, was saved under the path `C:\Users\theeRick\Desktop\`.
 While the content is unknown, the filename and context suggest a possible preparation or reference for activities related to the Tor network.

 **Query used to locate events:**